brettz9/BADIPagesCreatedLinks/README.txt

     (or wikis) might allow the unalterable stream of a discussion that discussion forums allow with the ability for users to freely add and edit not only threads but also categories and an infinite nesting of subcategories.)
+    c) means to systematically indicate appropriate direct Edit page if page not yet created?

+==USAGE==

 To use this extension, simply put the BADIPagesCreatedLinks folder containing our extension code inside your wiki's /extensions folder and include this